Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Model

 \subsection{Prompts and Inference Process}

-User queries, called \textit{prompts}, arrive at a single Graphics Processing Unit (GPU) for processing.
-We focus on maximizing how fully the GPU is used, and our algorithms extend to multi-GPU settings such as pipeline parallelism, where each prompt is processed across different GPUs in different layers of the LLM.
-When communication costs are negligible, our algorithms apply directly to these settings.

-During the inference process, each prompt is divided into discrete units known as \textit{tokens} during the prefill phase and generates output text through an inference process in the decode phase.
-A token represents a distinct text element, such as a word or subword, and its processing relies on a memory structure called the Key-Value (KV) cache.
-The KV cache improves inference efficiency by storing the computational history of prior tokens, thus avoiding redundant computations.
-The cache size increases as tokens are processed, requiring careful memory management to maintain system performance.
+Prompts arrive to a single Graphics Processing Unit (GPU) over time and require two phases of service.
+The \textit{prefill} phase embeds the input context and initializes the prompt's KV cache.
+The \textit{decode} phase then generates one output token per iteration, increasing the prompt's KV cache by one unit at each decode step.
+We focus on a single GPU as the basic scheduling unit; multi-GPU deployments can apply the same admission and batching logic within each GPU partition or pipeline stage.

-\textbf{Prompt Characteristics}: Prompts arrive stochastically and are classified into \( m \) distinct types according to their input / output lengths, indexed by \( j \in \{1, \dots, m\} \).
-We assume that prompts of type \( j \) arrive according to a Poisson process with rate \( \lambda_j \).
-Each prompt's memory footprint depends on its processing stage.
-A prompt of type \( j \) has the following properties:
+We group prompts into \( m \) types indexed by \( j \in \{1, \dots, m\} \).
+Type-\(j\) prompts arrive according to a Poisson process with rate \( \lambda_j \), have input length \(l_j\) after prefill, and require \(l_j'\) decode iterations before completion.
+Thus, a prompt of type \( j \) has the following length profile:

-Therefore, a type-$j$ prompt must undergo one prefill iteration followed by $l_j'$ decode iterations to complete its inference processing.
-During the prefill phase, the prompt's input context and question are embedded as $l_j$ tokens in a single iteration, consuming a KV cache of size $l_j$ units.
-In the subsequent decode phase, one output token is generated per iteration, each incurring an additional unit of KV cache memory.

-To track processing progress, we define a prompt to be in \textbf{stage $s=0$} if it is about to undergo the prefill phase, and in \textbf{stage $s$} (where $s \in \{1, \dots, l_j'\}$) if it is scheduled to receive its $s$-th output token during the decode phase.
-Thus, a prompt at stage $s$ occupies memory of size $l_j + s$ units.
+Therefore, a type-$j$ prompt undergoes one prefill iteration followed by \(l_j'\) decode iterations.
+To track service progress, we use \(s=0\) for prompts awaiting prefill and \(s \in \{1, \dots, l_j'\}\) for prompts in decode.
+A prompt waiting outside the GPU at \(s=0\) has no resident KV cache; processing its prefill allocates \(l_j\) units, and each generated decode token adds one unit.
+Thus a resident type-$j$ prompt with decode progress \(s\) occupies \(l_j+s\) units of KV cache memory.
+This memory requirement depends on whether the prompt is awaiting prefill or has advanced into decode, which is the source of the dynamic capacity constraint analyzed below.

-Though the total number of different types $m$ can be large (for example, from $1$ to $10000$), our algorithms and their theoretical guarantees exhibit only a weak (logarithmic) dependence on $m$.
-The analysis relies primarily on the total arrival rate across all types, ensuring that our approach scales efficiently regardless of the number of types.
+Though the total number of different types $m$ can be large (for example, from $1$ to $10000$), the threshold policies below aggregate the memory dynamics through per-stage or per-segment flow controls rather than tracking each prompt's entire future cache path.
+In the Nested WAIT analysis, the additional safety buffer depends logarithmically on the number of tracked segments.
+Other quantities, such as the maintained threshold vector and the constants in the delay bounds, can still depend on the number and arrival rates of the tracked classes.